Music of the Katamari Damacy series: Once Upon a Katamari

 Once Upon a Katamari is the latest game in the series, developed by RENGAME and published by Bandai Namco for Nintendo Switch, PlayStation 5, Xbox Series X, and Windows.
 The game is the first original console installment in the series since Touch My Katamari (2011), and was released on October 24, 2025.
 The music was again composed by a large ensemble of artists.
-It is planned for release as a soundtrack album, Once Upon A KATAMARI Original Soundtrack -KATAMARI no MANI MANI-, both physically and digitally on December 15, 2025.
-It will have 78 tracks across 3 discs, with a total length of 3:26:36.
+The soundtrack album, Once Upon A KATAMARI Original Soundtrack -KATAMARI no MANI MANI-, was released both digitally and physically on November 13, 2025 and December 15, 2025 respectively.
+It has 78 tracks across 3 discs, with a total length of 3:26:36.